Figure Eight Pools near Sydney

 A couple of hours drive from central Sydney, just beyond the Northern Beaches and Barrenjoey Head, the rocky wilds of the southern Central Coast boasts some of the most dramatic landscapes you can find – and just 100 kilometres from the city.
 Most strikingly, the sedimentary rock that makes up this area of coastline has been eroded into beautiful patterns, as different strata of the stone, known as Liesegang rings, have been revealed.
 The best examples can be found on the eight-kilometre Bouddi Coastal Walk, which runs between the eastern end of Putty Beach to MacMasters Beach.
 It’s a hike best suited to more experienced walkers, but the stunning scenery of this coastal heathland is well worth the slog.

 Time Out tip: The Liesegang ring formations are not the only beautiful sight to see here.
-Once you arrive at MacMasters, there’s incredible whale watching during the season (May to November), but the ocean vistas alone are stunning enough year round.
+The ocean vistas alone are stunning enough year round, but if you find yourself at MacMasters during May to November, there is some spectacular whale watching.
 Once you’ve enjoyed a feast for the eyes, treat yourself to a gastronomic treat at popular nearby eatery the Fat Goose in Killcare.

-Time Out tip: If your heart is set on getting wet, there’s a swimming spot not far from the pools in the Bargo River, near the corner of Rockford Road and Charlie’s Point Road.
+Time Out tip: If you really need to dip your toes in, there’s a swimming spot not far from the pools in the Bargo River, near the corner of Rockford Road and Charlie’s Point Road.
 Remember, when river swimming it’s recommended you don’t swallow too much water if possible, so try to keep your head above the surface.

 Advertising